 WHAT WE DO

-We donated funds to set up a women's micro-financing group who selected 100 individuals to award a loan to e.g. to buy animals lost in the earthquake.
-After an agreed period i.e. 6-12 months the individual women repay the money which is then allocated to another family.
-No profits are made but an increasing number of women and families benefit and this has now been extended to nine new groups.
+Following the 2015 earthquakes when local farmers lost their farm animals we donated funds to set up a women's micro-financing group.
+Each funded group are able to select individuals to award a loan to e.g. to buy animals lost in the earthquake.
+In an agreed period i.e. 12 months the individual women repay the money plus some interest which enables more women to be added to the group.

 Following the earthquakes in 2015 we were able to provide aid and assistance to the area including providing 65 temporary shelters, tents to replace school buildings and emergency supplies of food, clothing and school equipment for both children and staff.
 Read more